minio/simdjson-go/README.md

 These numbers were measured on a MacBook Pro equipped with a 3.1 GHz Intel Core i7.
 Also, to make it a fair comparison, the constant `GOLANG_NUMBER_PARSING` was set to `false` (default is `true`) in order to use the same number parsing function (which is faster at the expense of some precision; see more below).

+In addition the constant `ALWAYS_COPY_STRINGS` was set to `false` (default is `true`) for non-streaming use case scenarios where the full JSON message is kept in memory (similar to the `simdjson` behaviour).

 ## Performance vs `encoding/json` and `json-iterator/go`